JannatulHappy/aventura/README.md

 ### Live preview
 ## https://aventura-ac61d.web.app/

+Project overview
+- A fully functional full-stack web app based on MERN
+- A travel booking site where a user can book his tour plan.
+To book a plan, the user must log in.
+- An admin manages all bookings, add a new collection, and confirm the order but for the testing purpose, all users are admin.

 Here we have used some technologies
 - react.js library for User Interface
 - react router dom